top of page

 Article 1

-The purpose of this regulation is to standardize and contribute to the computer development of the different areas of the GTCloud SAS Company.
-(GTCLOUD)
+This regulation aims to standardize and contribute to the computer development of the different areas of the Company GTCloud SAS (GTCLOUD).

 Article 2

-For the purposes of this instrument, the following shall be understood as: Committee The team made up of Management, area heads and administrative staff (occasionally) called for specific purposes such as:
+For the purposes of this instrument, the following shall be understood as: Committee The team integrated by Management, area heads, and administrative personnel (occasionally) convened for specific purposes such as:

 • Establishment of GTCLOUD Company standards for both hardware and software